-As 2021 ends, it’s once again time for our supplemental MLB awards, ones that are statistically driven.
+Every year at this time we do some supplemental, statistically-driven MLB awards.
 These will salute some of the leaders in specific areas of our recordkeeping.
 Here are the 2022 winners:

 The Hard-Hitter Award